 Virgil Fox tapes a segment on the Wanamaker Organ for Group W’s Evening Magazine syndicated TV series.

-John R. McCormack retures and Nelson E. Buechner is promoted to Curator.
+John R. McCormack retires and Nelson E. Buechner is promoted to Curator.
 Perflex starts failing.
 String Organ is redone in leather and Orchestral bottom boards are taken down in preparation for releathering.
 Chuck Gibson hired as Assistant Curator to Nelson E. Buechner and joins him in experiments on Perflex removal, which proves time consuming and difficult.
+Rudy Lucente becomes an Assistant Grand Court Organist.

 Perflex installed in String and Orchestral Divisions.